bale-john/Smartel/READEME.md

 Quickly begin: $ ./runAll.sh.
 Or you can run step by step as follow.

-1. Change the dictory to: ~/intern/Worksap/workspace/China_Intern/China_Intern_Cpp/src/mapreduce
+1. Change the directory to: ~/intern/Worksap/workspace/China_Intern/China_Intern_Cpp/src/mapreduce
 $ cd ~/intern/Worksap/workspace/China_Intern/China_Intern_Cpp/src/mapreduce

 NOTE3: Your host should support python.
 Python2.7 is recommended.